Patchyst/Patchyst.github.io/_posts/2019-08-15-My_First_Machine_Learning_Model.md

 ---
-title: "Building Perceptron (An Introduction to Machine/deep learning and Artificial Intelligence)"
+title: "Building a Neuron in Python (An Introduction to Machine/deep learning and Artificial Intelligence)"
 date: 2019-08-15
 tags: [Advanced Projects, Machine Learning, Artificial Intelligence, Python]
 header: